CloudWright/terraform-aws-cloudwright-vpc-peering/README.md

 }
 ```

-The VPC we are peering will be referred to as `vpc-YYYYY`, within the AWS account `YYYYY`.
-Within account `YYYYY`, provision a Role `cross-account-vpc-peering-role`, again with the `AmazonVPCFullAccess` and `AmazonVPCCrossAccountNetworkInterfaceOperations` managed policies, and the Trust Relationship used for the previous Role:
+The VPC we are peering will be referred to as `vpc-PEERED_ACCT_ID`, within the AWS account `PEERED_ACCT_ID`.
+Within account `PEERED_ACCT_ID`, provision a Role `cross-account-vpc-peering-role`, again with the `AmazonVPCFullAccess` and `AmazonVPCCrossAccountNetworkInterfaceOperations` managed policies, and the Trust Relationship used for the previous Role:

 ```json
 {